learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 ## Conclusion

-You've now learned how to both spot and how to counteract the lost context bug using some very interesting tools.
+You've now learned how to both spot and counteract the lost context bug using some very interesting tools.
 We think of this as a way to help protect you as you start to build your own applications.

-The arrow function expression that we introduced here is a very important piece of syntax.
+The arrow function expression that we used here is a very important piece of syntax.
 While it lets us type less, and _yes_ that is a very good thing, its most important feature is that ***it carries its parent's context as its own***.

 With this knowledge, we think you've learned all the skills you're going to need in order to build your own JavaScript library.
 Enjoy the challenge!